oriongplays/ImmersiveAddon/README.md

 - Optional Dynamic Lights support for vehicle beacons and headlights
 - Requires the Dynamic Lights mod on the client.
 - Engine upgrades via `/immersiveaddon mec vehicle engine <level> <player>` command
 - Web radio playback.
-If WebDisplays or MCEF is installed, streams are played via an invisible screen so anyone within 16 blocks of the vehicle hears them.
+If WebDisplays is installed, the MCEF mod is required for integration (https://github.com/montoyo/mcef).
+If WebDisplays or MCEF is available, streams are played via an invisible screen so anyone within 16 blocks of the vehicle hears them.
 If WebDisplays' screen API isn't available the addon falls back to MCEF's browser.
 Enable debug mode in the config to print playback details in the console.

 ### How to add modules: